Is there an exception to mandatory eFiling if it creates an undue hardship or significant prejudice to any party?

 Please note, beginning July 1st, 2013 Petitions for Change of Name or Gender (with the exception of “Safe at Home”) must be submitted electronically.

 Yes, both writs and abstracts must be submitted electronically.
 Abstracts and Orange County writs will be returned to you through your vendor.
-Please note abstracts and Orange County writs should be printed in color prior to submitting to the respective agencies.
+Abstracts and Orange County writs should be printed in color prior to submitting to the respective agencies.

 If a case is ordered sealed by the court it is not eligible for eFiling.
 Because it is sealed, your Electronic Filing Service Provider will not have any information regarding your case.
 Please submit your documents at the appropriate courthouse if they are for a case that has been sealed by the court.